Knee Injury (cont.)

 Types and Causes of Knee Injuries

-Twisting injuries to the knee put stress on the cartilage or meniscus and can pinch it between the tibial surface and the edges of the femoral condyle, causing tears.
+Twisting injuries to the knee put stress on the cartilage or meniscus and can pinch them between the tibial surface and the edges of the femoral condyle, potentially causing tears.

 Injuries of the muscles and tendons surrounding the knee are caused by acute hyperflexion or hyperextension of the knee or by overuse.
 These injuries are called strains.
 Strains are graded similarly to sprains, with first-degree strains stretching muscle or tendon fibers but not tearing them, second-degree strains partially tearing the muscle tendon unit, and third-degree strains completely tearing it.

-There can be inflammation of the bursas (known as bursitis) of the knee that can occur because of direct blows or chronic use and abuse.
+There can be inflammation of the bursas (known as bursitis: itis=inflammation) of the knee that can occur because of direct blows or chronic use and abuse.

 Acute knee injuries fall into two groups; those where there is almost immediate swelling in the joint associated with the inability to bend the knee and bear weight, and those in which there is discomfort and perhaps localized pain to one side of the knee, but with minimal swelling and minimal effects on walking.